envicutor/drafts/flow.rst

 - Build Health Checker (``Availability.CacheBuilder``, ``FaultTolerance.CacheBuilder```)

-  - Checking all leases in BuildStore and if one is too old, reset the Dependency object in the BuildStore and send message to the BuildStore with Dependency object id
+  - Checking all leases in BuildStore and if one is too old, reset the Dependencies object in the BuildStore and send message to the BuildStore with Dependencies object id
   - Do this every n secs

 Getting the submission status flow